Portugal vs. Uruguay, 2 p.m. ET, Fox

 Download The Action Network App to track all of your World Cup bets.

 The betting odds echo my sentiment here.
 Uruguay are the slightest of favorites around the market, and money has come in on the draw.
-The total — which is as low as 1.75 at Bookmaker — also indicates that this is not an easy one to call.
+The total — which is as low as 1.75 around the market — also indicates that this is not an easy one to call.

 In the end, I think Uruguay’s talent will win out.
 The odds imply that Los Charruas have ~ 52.8% odds of advancing, and I think that’s low.
 They’re the better team, so that’s where I’m looking.